drewsamsen/sr-cards-app/memory-bank/productContext.md

 3. **Tracks progress** to show advancement and maintain motivation
 4. **Adapts to user performance** by adjusting review schedules

+The app is deployed and publicly accessible at [echo.cards](https://echo.cards).

 ## Target User Experience
 Users should feel that the app:
 - Makes learning more efficient and effective